veeenu/eldenring-practice-tool/README.md

   explain the problem, compress the `jdsd_er_practice_tool.log` file, and attach it.

 I'll do my best to get back to you and fix the bug.

+While troubleshooting bugs, I may ask you to use the [nightly release](https://github.com/veeenu/eldenring-practice-tool/releases/tag/nightly) instead of the latest stable release.
+This is an automated release with the very latest changes, intended for faster issues feedback cycles.
+Don't use it otherwise!

 ## Where are all the key bindings?